Conveniently located to serve The Woodlands, Houston, and Shenandoah

 Preparing For Your Surgery

-Your surgeon may require you to have a mammogram (breast x-ray) before surgery.
+Your surgeon in The Woodlands may require you to have a mammogram (breast x-ray) before surgery.
 You’ll also get specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
-Some surgeons suggest that their patients diet before the operation.
+Some surgeons suggest that their patient’s diet before the operation.

 Breast reduction doesn’t usually require a blood transfusion.
 However, if a large amount of breast tissue will be removed, your physician may advise you to have a unit of blood drawn ahead of time.
 That way, if a transfusion should be needed, your own blood can be used.